Restoration Hardware (RH) Outpaces Stock Market Gains: What You Should Know

 Grow Your Business, Not Your Inbox

 Wall Street will be looking for positivity from RH as it approaches its next earnings report date.
-The company is expected to report EPS of $6.54, up 33.47% from the prior-year quarter.
+On that day, RH is projected to report earnings of $6.54 per share, which would represent year-over-year growth of 33.47%.
 Our most recent consensus estimate is calling for quarterly revenue of $972.26 million, up 37% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for RH.
+Any recent changes to analyst estimates for RH should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.08% higher.
-RH currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.08% higher.
+RH is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, RH currently has a Forward P/E ratio of 30.3.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.41.
+Looking at its valuation, RH is holding a Forward P/E ratio of 30.85.
+This represents a premium compared to its industry's average Forward P/E of 16.09.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report